Independent African news, markets, culture and politics.

 Dangote Refinery loses N100bn suit against NNPCL over oil import licence dispute

-A Federal High Court in Abuja has dismissed a N100 billion suit filed by Dangote Petroleum Refinery and Petrochemicals FZE […]
+A Federal High Court in Abuja has dismissed a N100 billion suit filed by Dangote Petroleum Refinery and Petrochemicals FZE against […]

 Court stops NUPENG, trucking union from picketing Dangote Refinery — Daily Nigerian